Advanced Settings

 previously used the Guiding Assistant to adjust the min-move settings,

-you should probably repeat that procedure.
+you should repeat that procedure.

 Declination Backlash Compensation